jasonstuart/SE_Project_2017/README.md

 the cd command and then type: java -jar CallCenter.jar

 ### Compile and Run Backend-Server
+Note: The project folder is located at WitsCABS_Code/WitsCabs_Backend/.
-Similarly to the Call Center Desktop Application, the server has also been constructed using Java as the programming language in order to more easily maintain compatibility with all the other programs.
+The distributable is located at WitsCABS_Code/WitsCabs_Backend/dist/ The SQL Backup is located at WitsCABS_Code/WitsCabs_Backend/MySQL Server/ Similarly to the Call Center Desktop Application, the server has also been constructed using Java as the programming language in order to more easily maintain compatibility with all the other programs.
 So in order to compile